miasdk/HunterCS/Resources/335/Textbook-Notes/Chapter5.md

 2.  **Quadratic Probing**:

     -   The collision function is quadratic.
+The popular choice is f (i) = i^2

 3.  **Double Hashing**:

     -   A second hash function is used to calculate the step size for probing.